 Figure Legends

 Figure 1.
-Illustration of the sample generation, preparation and analysis protocol. a Wounds were generated onto pigs and overlaid with polyurethane dressings.
-The dressings absorb fluids from the wound. b Dressings were collected at every 24 hours for a 2–3-day period.
-The wound fluids were extracted from the dressings and protease inhibitor was added. c Wound fluids were filtered to separate the peptides from the proteins and other larger molecules found in the samples. d Filtered peptides were purified using solid phase extraction, before being analyzed by liquid chromatography-mass spectrometry in DDA mode.
+Schematic illustration of the samples, the sample preparation and analysis protocol. a Wounds were generated onto pigs and overlaid with polyurethane dressings.
+The dressings absorbed the fluids from the wound. b Dressings were collected at every 24 hours over a 2–3-day period.
+The wound fluids were extracted from the dressings and protease inhibitor was added. c Wound fluids were filtered to separate the peptides from the proteins and other larger molecules found in the samples. d Filtered peptides were purified using solid phase extraction, before liquid chromatography-mass spectrometry analysis in DDA mode.
 The results were then searched with PEAKS X and both the searched and raw files were uploaded to ProteomeXchange.

 Figure 2.
 Characteristics of samples.
-S.a – Staphylococcus aureus, P.a – Pseudomonas aeruginosa, Ctrl – Uninfected control. a Venn diagram showing the distribution of unique peptides between the three sample groups S.a, P.a and Ctrl. b The number of unique peptides observed in each sample. c Kernel density estimates of peptide length weighted by the log2 peptide intensity.
+S.a – Staphylococcus aureus, P.a – Pseudomonas aeruginosa, Ctrl – Uninfected control. a Venn diagram showing the distribution of unique and shared peptides between the three sample groups S.a, P.a and Ctrl. b The number of unique peptides observed in each sample. c Kernel density estimates of peptide length weighted by the log2 peptide intensity.
 Separated on sample type and timepoint. d Uniform Manifold Approximation and Projection (UMAP) dimensionality reduction based on the log2-transformed intensities of all peptides in each sample.

 Figure 3.
 Characterization and comparison with blinded replicates.
 S.a – Staphylococcus aureus, P.a – Pseudomonas aeruginosa, Ctrl – Uninfected control. a, b, c Venn diagram showing unique peptides observed in sample groups a Ctrl, b S.a and c P.a, compared to the same groups during the blinded rerun. d Venn diagram comparing the number of unique peptides in the blinded samples from the groups Ctrl, S.a and P.a. e Kernel density estimates of peptide length weighted by the log2 peptide intensity.
 Only including the blinded samples and their counterparts in the original dataset. f Uniform Manifold Approximation and Projection (UMAP) dimensionality reduction based on the log2-transformed intensities of all peptides in each sample with blinded rerun samples added.